 If your aloe vera’s leaves are turning brown, it may also be because it is getting too much direct sunlight.
 This can cause the leaves to burn, from which they will not be able to recover.

 Aloe vera plants do like areas with bright light, but it needs to be indirect.
 South-facing windows can give your aloe too much direct light so try moving them to a different window.
 You need to also watch out a little more in summer when the sun is a lot stronger for more of the day.
 It is best to move your plants a little further away from the window in warmer months to avoid any leaf burn.

 Aloe veras can be a little sensitive to their surroundings and are by no means the ‘easiest’ houseplant.
-Whilst overwatering is usually the main issue, it is important to go through the list and double-check nothing else is causing your aloe vera to get brown leaves or wilt.
-Once you have found the perfect spot for your aloe, and get into a good watering routine, you should have no problems keeping it alive!
+Whilst overwatering is usually the main reason these plants die, it is important to go through the list and double-check nothing else is causing your aloe vera to get brown leaves or wilt.
+Once you have found the perfect spot for your aloe, and get into a good watering routine, you should have no problems reviving it!

 Learn more about how to keep your plant happy in our Aloe Vera care guide.